 The laser beams do not have any negative effects on healthy tissue and only target the areas of the nail that are affected by the fungus.

 Is there a recovery period?

 How long does the procedure take?

-Can the procedure be covered by their insurance?
+Can the procedure be covered by insurance?

-If they have a Health Savings Account or Medical IRA, 100% of cost can be covered.
-However, in most situations, this procedure is considered aesthetic, and therefore health insurance plans do not provide coverage.
+No. This procedure is considered aesthetic, and therefore health insurance plans do not provide coverage.